John Reese (Person of Interest): Background

+During a mission hiatus, intelligence officer Reese encounters Jessica's spouse, Peter Arndt, at a clandestine establishment.
+Maintaining operational discretion, Reese departs before introductions can be made.
+Years later, amidst a Middle Eastern deployment, Reese receives a voicemail from Jessica requesting urgent contact.
+Promising a swift return within 24 hours, Reese seeks leave.
+However, his superior, Snow, redirects him to a clandestine mission in China.

 Upon arrival in China, Reese and Stanton are briefed by Snow and a member of the National Security Council, Alicia Corwin.
-Their mission is to enter an abandoned Chinese city and recover a highly sensitive laptop computer.
-Unknown to one another, Snow tells both agents that the other has been compromised, and is to be killed at the end of the mission.
+Their mission is to enter an abandoned Chinese city and recover highly sensitive computer files on a laptop.
+Unknown to one another, Snow tells each agent that the other has been compromised and is to be killed at the end of their mission.
 Entering the city, Reese and Stanton find the workers where the laptop is believed to be kept newly dead of gunshot wounds, but they are able to safely recover the laptop.

-Having completed their mission, Stanton summons their transportation with beacons, and Reese contemplates killing her, and decides against it.
-However, before he can explain this to her, she turns and shoots Reese.
-Badly injured, Reese makes his escape without shooting Stanton, realizing Snow wants the laptop destroyed, not recovered, and would have acted to assure both operatives were eliminated that night.
-As he runs from the building, he watches it destroyed by air strike, Stanton seemingly killed as a result.
+Following successful mission completion, Agent Stanton initiated exfiltration protocols.
+However, Agent Reese detected a potential threat to his own safety.
+Before initiating counter-measures, he sustained critical injuries during a sudden engagement.
+Prior to extraction, Reese identified a possible shift in mission parameters; the retrieval of the data device may have been a secondary objective, with its eradication taking precedence.
+This suggests a potential compromise within the agency, with both operatives targeted for elimination to prevent unauthorized access to sensitive information.
+Evacuating the compromised location, Agent Reese observed its subsequent destruction via airstrike.
+The status of Agent Stanton remains unconfirmed at this time.

-It is unclear how Reese found his way back to the U.S. but in February 2011, while his bullet wound is still healing, Reese goes to the hospital where Jessica works, hoping to see her.
-Instead, he learns she was killed in a car crash two months earlier.
-From there he travels to her home in New Rochelle, New York, and breaks in.
+It's unclear how Reese found his way back to the U.S. but, in February 2011, while his bullet wound is still healing, Reese goes to the hospital where Jessica works, hoping to see her.
+Instead, he learns that she was killed in a car crash two months earlier.
+From there, he travels to her home in New York and breaks in.
 He sits quietly, watching videos of Jessica while waiting for Peter to return home.
-As he does, he deduces that Jessica and Peter's marriage had been a physically abusive one, and that Peter may have killed her during a violent altercation, and staged the car crash.
+As he does, he deduces that Jessica and Peter's marriage had been physically abusive and that Peter may have killed her during a violent altercation, then staged the car crash.
 When Peter arrives, they argue briefly before Reese approaches the poker-wielding widower.
-Peter Arndt disappears that night; the FBI believes he was killed by Reese, but later events suggest Reese took Peter to be incarcerated in a prison in Torreón, Mexico.
-Reese never returns to the CIA, but goes to New York City and drops off the grid entirely, living first in a homeless encampment and later a SRO until he is sought out by Harold Finch.
+Peter Arndt disappears that night and the FBI believes he was killed by Reese, but later events suggest that Reese took Peter to be incarcerated in a prison in Torreón, Mexico.

+Reese then returns to New York City and drops off the grid entirely, living first in a homeless encampment and later a SRO until he is sought out by Harold Finch.